Charles Martin vs. Anthony Joshua: Undercard

 The preliminary bouts saw wins for Kamil Łaszczyk and Ted Cheeseman.
 The PPV card began with victories for Ohara Davies and former world title challenger Matthew Macklin.
 This was followed by Jamie McDonnell making the 4th defence of the WBA (Regular) bantamweight title against Fernando Vargas Parra.
 McDonnell stopped the unranked Parra in the 9th.

 Selby vs. Hunter

 The first major world title bout on the card saw IBF featherweight champion Lee Selby make the 3rd defence of his title against No. 1 contender Eric Hunter.

 The fight

 Selby started the fight strongly but a left hook from Hunter caught him and sent the champion down for the first time in his career.
 Hunter was unable to build any momentum from that however as Selby regrouped and took control from the back foot.
 In the 8th Hunter was deduced a point for low blows.
-The bout lasted the full 12 rounds and Selby was awarded an unanimous decision with scores of 115–111, 116–110, 116–110.
+The bout lasted the full 12 rounds and Selby was awarded a unanimous decision with scores of 115–111, 116–110, 116–110.